stahir01/RAG-Chatbot/README.md

 # Medical Analysis RAG Chatbot
-This document outlines the setup and usage of a Retrieval-Augmented Generation (RAG) chatbot designed to answer medical questions in any language.
+This document outlines the setup and usage of a Retrieval-Augmented Generation (RAG) chatbot.
+This chatbot is designed to answer medical questions in any language, extracting information from a corpus of German medical documents to provide answers based on user-described problems and diagnoses.

 ## Prerequisites